 This paper list is powered by the following services:

 Neil deGrasse Tyson is affiliated with the following schools:

 Neil deGrasse Tyson is most known for their academic work in the field of physics.
-They are also known for their academic work in the fields of and philosophy.
+They are also known for their academic work in the fields of

 Neil deGrasse Tyson has made the following academic contributions: